Dermasurgery – Dermatoscopy of moles and suspicious skin lesions

 Elevation-Evolution: if a mole shows any change from its original morphology, if it expands, causes itching, pain or bloodshed, if the lesion is strange to the touch or shows a change in its color (discoloration) or hyperpigmentation, it is necessary for the affected person to visit a specialised plastic surgeon for the assessment, diagnosis of the damage and, if deemed necessary, its surgical removal and biopsy.

-Laser techniques, cauterization, or cryocoagulation should never be applied to remove moles or suspected skin lesions for skin cancer !!
+Laser techniques, cauterisation, or cryocoagulation should never be applied to remove moles or suspected skin lesions for skin cancer!!
+Dermasurgery is the only appropriate method, and needs to be carried out from an expert plastic surgeon.

-And this is because they only locally destroy the cells of the lesion without allowing its diagnosis with serious risk to the person’s health and certain recurrence (reappearance) of the dangerous lesion.
+And this is because they only topically destroy the cells of the lesion without allowing its diagnosis with serious risk to the person’s health and certain recurrence (reappearance) of the dangerous lesion.

 The treatment of suspected moles or skin lesions is only surgical and is accompanied by a biopsy of the lesion.
 The biopsy is the one that will show us the type of lesion we removed (benign, malignant), if it has been completely removed and will determine the further treatment.